-I've got news for these old school ideas: customers are smarter than they've ever been, and mistakes happen.
-Why do companies try to spin their mistakes into positives, shirk the blame and responsibility when things go wrong, or tout bad news (such as price increases or extra charges) like they're good for customers?
+I've got news for these old-school ideas: customers are smarter than they've ever been, and mistakes happen.
+Why do companies try to spin their mistakes into positives, shirk the blame and responsibility when things go wrong, or tout lousy news (such as price increases or extra charges) like they're good for customers?

 I recently had an experience that exemplifies how brands that operate in the digital space fail to be honest and transparent with their customers.

 I want to tell you about an experience I had with a company called Displate, an eCommerce outfit that sells small framed prints perfect for hanging on walls.
 I visited the site and immediately found some glorious movie prints that would look great in an office or a basement TV room.
 How can you not love this?

 But you know what?
 I'll never buy anything from Displate again because they pulled the old, "Oh yeah, that important information you needed to know is on our terms and conditions page" trick.